What we’re about

 Update your RSVP if your plans change.
 Be advised: 3 No Shows and you will be asked to find another hiking Meetup.

 Get there early.
 Events start at the time posted, so give yourself plenty of time to find a parking spot, gear up, use the restroom, pay your fee, and be ready to go.
 Leave at least 15 minutes early for nearby events and 30 minutes early if the drive is going to be over an hour.
-You never know when you're going to run into a new construction zone or get trapped behind a Winnebago in a no passing lane.
+Don't rely on GPS, read the directions in the event description, too.

 Let me know if you prefer not to have your photograph posted or tagged online.
 Privacy is important, so if you find your image has made it into the photo albums, contact me and I will remove it, no questions asked.